-Health related quality of life in patients with Hepatocellular Carcinoma(HCC).
+Health related quality of life in patients with Cirrhosis

-This study will involve giving self-administered surveys to patients with HCC followed in the Parkland outpatient clinics (HCC clinic, oncology clinics, or Hepatology clinic).
-Electronic medical records of these patients will be reviewed to document any necessary demographic and clinical information.
+This study will involve giving self-administered surveys to cirrhotic patients with or without HCC followed in the Parkland outpatient clinics (HCC clinic, oncology clinics, or Hepatology clinic). electronic medical records of these patients will be reviewed to document any necessary demographic and clinical information.

-The study cohort will consist of all adult patients with a diagnosis of known HCC.
+The study cohort will consist of all adult cirrhotic patients with or without HCC.
 Diagnosis of HCC in this study is based on AASLD criteria and includes: (1) histology or (2) imaging demonstrating diagnostic characteristics (arterial enhancement and delayed washout on cross-sectional imaging).
 Patients will be identified through appointments in the Parkland Hepatology clinics, medical oncology clinics, or the HCC clinic.